sunjesse/covid19_xray_diagnosis/README.md

 If anything doesn't work, just leave an issue.
 I wrote this script up in less than an hour so there's bound to be error.

+Together with the power of deep learning we can cure the corona!